seh/rules_jsonnet/README.md

     WORKSPACE
     config/
         BUILD
-        base_config.jsonnet
+        base_config.libsonnet
         test_config.jsonnet
         test_config.json
 ```

-Suppose that `base_config.jsonnet` is a library Jsonnet file, containing the
+Suppose that `base_config.libsonnet` is a library Jsonnet file, containing the
 base configuration for a service.
 Suppose that `test_config.jsonnet` is a test
 configuration file that is used to test `base_config.jsonnet`, and
 `test_config.json` is the expected JSON output from compiling